 Patti Smith

+The Ramones.
 I think I saw them four or five times.
 I met and hand a drink once with Joey Ramone--with my friend Fuzzy (aka Dwight Henry Thompson)--at The Great Guildersleeves, where he and Fuzzy engaged in some sort of pharmacological transaction).

 Richard Hell and the Voidoids